Mahathir takes aim at Country Garden's giant development in southern Malaysia

 Liang Ri Sheng, 44, who runs an electrical services company in Guangzhou, said he hopes Forest City will be the gateway for his son to an international life, riding on the strength of China’s Belt and Road regional infrastructure push.

 “It will give both eastern and western exposure for my son.
-I think it’s good for my son’s growth and development,” Li told Reuters.
+I think it’s good for my son’s growth and development,” Liang told Reuters.
+He was speaking before Mahathir’s latest remarks.

 His family will be one of the first 482 to get the keys to their new homes by September.